ValleyJin/gemston_fantasy/01_gemston/EN/EN_1.md

 Resolute, Andrew followed the agents outside. <br>

-“Lucy’s about to reach the Ring.
+“Lucy’s about to reach The Ring.
 We’re engaging reverse thrust,” <br>
 the operator reported. <br>

 Everyone paused, staring at the monitor.
 Lucy’s reverse thrusters fired. <br>